 The two most fertile days of this 6-day fertile window are known as peak fertility days.
 These peak fertility days are the day prior to ovulation and the day on which ovulation takes place.4

 Studies show that a surge in LH level occurs 24-36 hours prior to ovulation,4 and that this LH surge is an accurate and reliable marker of impending ovulation.5-9 The urinary LH surge pinpoints the two peak fertile days of a woman's cycle, with intercourse on these days being shown to be associated with the highest likelihood of conception.1

 In the days leading up to the LH surge, estradiol levels rise gradually, reaching a threshold that triggers the pre-ovulatory LH surge.
 Tracking E3G, the urinary metabolite of estradiol, allows women to identify the days of high fertility leading up to ovulation, where conception is also possible, and this also gives them advanced notice of their peak fertile days.
 Data shows that women who are aware of their fertile days have an increased likelihood of conceiving.10,11

 Furthermore, estradiol stimulates secretion of cervical mucus that is favourable for the survival and transport of sperm.
 The rise in plasma estradiol corresponds closely to the appearance of sperm-supportive cervical mucus.12 Therefore, intercourse during the 6-day fertile period may lead to conception, as sperm can survive for a number of days.

-Typical changes in urinary E3G and LH during the menstrual cycle.
+Typical changes in Estradiol and LH during the menstrual cycle.